Ruben Guthrie

-Ruben Guthrie is a 2015 Australian romantic drama film starring Patrick Brammall as the title character, with Alex Dimitriades and Abbey Lee Kershaw in supporting roles.
+Ruben Guthrie is a 2015 Australian romantic drama film starring Patrick Brammall as the title character, with Alex Dimitriades and Abbey Lee in supporting roles.
 The film was written and directed by Brendan Cowell, based on his play of the same name.

 Plot summary

 Life is good for Ruben Guthrie (Patrick Brammall), who works as an advertisement executive and leads a lifestyle of a party boy and lives in a house on the water with his model fiancée.
 He's at the top of his game until Ruben lands at the bottom of his infinity pool from some drunken skylarking.
 Ruben's fiancée leaves him, but says she'll get back with him if he can go a year without drinking.